Chesterfield County, Virginia: Part of Henrico Citie, Henrico Shire, Henrico County

 During the early 17th century, shortly after the settlement of Jamestown in 1607, English settlers and explorers began settling other areas.
 One of the more progressive developments in the colony was Henricus, founded under the guidance of Sir Thomas Dale.
 It was to include a college to help educate Virginia Indians, as well as the children of settlers.

 Dale was accompanied by men known as the "Hammours".
 These veterans of the Low Country wars were heavily armed and better trained than settlers of Jamestown.

 Dale wrote about the site: "Eighty miles up our river from Jamestown, I have surveyed a convenient, strong, healthie and sweete site to plant a new towne (according as I had instructions upon my departure) there to build whence might be removed the principal site."
-Today known as Farrars Island, the site was on a neck of land with 5000 acre and a shoreline of 7 mi on the James River.
+Today known as Farrar's Island, the site was on a neck of land with 5000 acre and a shoreline of 7 mi on the James River.
 The English settlers soon built a palisade and moat-like ditch to protect entrance to the 174 yd wide neck from the shore area.

 Dale named the new settlement Henricus in honor of Henry Frederick, Prince of Wales, the elder son and heir apparent of King James I. When finished in 1619, "Henricus Citie" contained three streets of well-framed houses, a church, storehouses, a hospital, and watchtowers.
 1619 was a watershed year for the Virginia Colony.
 Henrico and three other large citties (sic) were formed, one of which included what is now Chesterfield County.
 That year Falling Creek Ironworks, the first in what is now the United States, was established slightly west on the creek near its confluence with the James River.
 In the Indian massacre of 1622, Native Americans destroyed Henrico City and the ironworks to try to drive away the English.
 These were not rebuilt.
 The colony did not gain a college until 1693, when the College of William and Mary was awarded a royal charter in the capital.

 In 1634, the King of England directed the formation of eight shires (or counties) in the colony of Virginia.
 One of these was Henrico County, which incorporated a large area on both sides of the James River.